What Focal Interest is

 Because posts are automated, they can include:

-- Incomplete metadata (missing author/venue/links)
+- Incomplete metadata (missing author, venue, or funding details)

 - Abstract-only understanding (no access to full text)